What you need to know about safe boating in Michigan

 - Know the weather forecast.

-- Let someone know you boating plans. including where you plan to go and when you plan to return.
+- Let someone know your boating plans.
+That includes where you plan to go and when you plan to return.

 The most common thing he looks for while patrolling is drivers operating their boat or personal watercraft recklessly, saying “that will always get you pulled over.”